iamahmadpk/Vagrant/README.md

 vagrant ssh vm-name (eg. Vagrant ssh master)

-Step4: Install docker on all virtual machines
+# Step4: Install docker on all virtual machines

-# Step4: Now on master Vm run the Following command on it so it behave as master/Leader node in Swarm Cluster
+# Step5: Now on master Vm run the Following command on it so it behave as master/Leader node in Swarm Cluster

 docker swarm init –advertise-addr private-ip

-Now

-# Step5: Run the following command on all slave node so they can join the swarm cluster as worker nodes
+# Step6: Run the following command on all slave node so they can join the swarm cluster as worker nodes

 docker swarm join –token <token> master-node-ap worker

-# Step6: Download the docker-compose.yml file
+# Step7: Download the docker-compose.yml file

-# Step7: Now Run following commands from the same directory where docker-compose.yml file exists
+# Step8: Now Run following commands from the same directory where docker-compose.yml file exists

 docker stack deploy -c docker-compose.yml kasm

-# Step8: Verify the setup by running following commands
+# Step9: Verify the setup by running following commands

 docker stack ls

 docker services ls i

-# Step9: Verify in browser
+# Step10: Verify in browser

 https://vm-ip:6901